nent/nent/tools/gcp/README.md

 sh set-cords.sh
 ```

-> You must have cloud-access to the NENT GCP account to run the script.
+> ℹ️ Note: You must have cloud-access to the NENT GCP account to run the script.